King of the Gypsies: Absalom Smith

 Was noted as King of the Gypsies upon his death, aged 60, in 1826 in Twyford, Leicestershire.
-His funeral on the 10th of February 1826 saw over 60 gypsies in attendance.
+His funeral on 10 February 1826 saw over 60 gypsies in attendance.
 The Manchester Times reported he had been elected as King in the first half of the 19th century and was accorded special burial rites, with the ceremony attended by traveller families from twelve camps.
 He was a well-known fiddler in the local area, often playing at wakes and celebrations and had a daughter, Beatta Smith, a renowned beauty whose portrait was displayed at Belvoir Castle.

 Matty Cooper

 Taught the Romani language in the 1870s to Charles Godfrey Leland (1824–1903), the American folklorist and founder of the Gypsy Lore Society.
 Leland claimed Cooper was the King of the Gypsies in England.

 Xavier Petulengro/Smith

-Was described as the King of the Gypsies, in an account of a Romani wedding at Baildon in Yorkshire in 1937 between his son Leon Petulengro/ Smith and Illeana Smith both of Colchester Essex.
-According to the caption of a photograph Xavier Petulengro cut the hands of the couple to mingle their blood during the ceremony.
+Was described as the King of the Gypsies.
+There was an account of a Roma wedding at Baildon in Yorkshire in 1937 between his son Leon Petulengro/ Smith and Illeana Smith both of Colchester Essex.
+According to the caption of a photograph from then, Xavier Petulengro cut the hands of the couple to mingle their blood during the ceremony.
 After their wedding the couple went north to Blackpool.
-During the war Leon was in the RAF and Ileana (Eileen) was a staff car driver for ICI.
+During a war, Leon was in the RAF and Ileana (Eileen) was a staff car driver for ICI.
 The marriage was dissolved in 1947 in Nottingham.
 Baildon was a famous fair and meeting place for Gypsies.
 Petulengro/ Smith was well known as a broadcaster on Gypsy subjects.
 His son Leon Petulengro/ Smith wrote for the "Woman's Own" magazine.